The Japanese company introduces a new standard for ultra-fast internal storage similar to cards microSD. Coming soon to all of us?

-XFMExpress is designed to deliver the best compromise for this challenge - a new interface that could utilize PCI-Express 3.0 × 4 artery similar to today's popular M.2 connectors (and PCI-Express 4.0 × 4 artery already in design) for a tiny card in the Secretary configuration The SD cards, with a dedicated bracket, can be removed when needed and replaced.
-The dimensions of the drives in BGA soldering, the resulting heat dissipation solution (in the form of the metal bracket where the card will be mounted) and the performance of the drives NVMe In full M.2 configuration - and all that remains is to hope that it will meet expectations and be gradually adopted by the various manufacturers in the field.
+XFMExpress is designed to provide the best compromise for this challenge - a new interface that can utilize a PCI-Express 3.0 × 4 artery similar to today's popular M.2 connectors (and a PCI-Express 4.0 × 4 artery in a next generation already in the planning) in favor of a tiny card in a reminiscent configuration The SD cards, with a dedicated holder from which it will be possible to remove it when needed and replace.
+The dimensions of the drives in BGA soldering, a solution for dissipating the heat generated (in the form of the metal bracket in which the card will be assembled) and the performance of the drives NVMe In a complete M.2 configuration - and all that is left is to hope that it will meet expectations and be gradually adopted by the various manufacturers in the field.

-The dimensions of the XFMExpress card will be only 18 × 14 millimeters, with thickness of 1.4 millimeters - compared to 11 × 15 millimeters and thickness of 0.75 millimeters for microSD cards.
-Along with the dedicated bracket, the size of the XFMExpress will reach 22.2 × 17.5 millimeters in thickness of 2.2 millimeters - which will only be a little bigger SSD In a soldered BGA configuration that is usually available at a starting size of 20 × 16 millimeters with a thickness of up to 1.5 millimeters.
-Proximity is as small as possible for the future upgrade capability - certainly the smallest option available in the field today is 2 drives in 2230 configuration with dimensions of 22 × 30 millimeters (not including the bracket itself).
+The dimensions of the XFMExpress card will be only 18 × 14 millimeters, with a thickness of 1.4 millimeters - compared to 11 × 15 millimeters and a thickness of 0.75 millimeters for microSD cards.
+Together with the dedicated bracket, the size of the XFMExpress will reach 22.2 × 17.5 millimeters with a thickness of 2.2 millimeters - which will be only a small chip SSD In a soldered BGA configuration that is usually available in an initial size of 20 × 16 millimeters with a thickness of up to 1.5 millimeters.
+The sacrifice is as small as possible for the future upgrade capability - certainly when the tiniest option available in the field today is M.2 drives in a 2230 configuration with dimensions of 22 × 30 millimeters (not including the bracket itself).

-We still don't know when we will be able to see a practical commercial application of XFMExpress cards, if any, and whether there is a plan to sell cards storage To the general public or leave the product as a means for OEM and ODM manufacturers only - but promise to keep you updated and updated with all the details about this intriguing venture in the near future.
+We still don't know when we will be able to see a practical commercial application of XFMExpress cards, if any, and whether there is a plan to sell cards storage Such to the general public or leave the product as a means for OEM and ODM manufacturers only - but promise to continue to follow and update you on all the details about this intriguing venture in the near future.